flmng0/tmthy.dev/src/lib/sketches/disperse.md

 - Mouse over/tap the polygon and watch its vertices disperse.

-## Source

-The source for this simulation resides in two places.

-1. The first is what's being presented in the canvas on this page.
-That source is statically served at [/sketches/disperse.js](/sketches/disperse.js).
-2. A cleaner, typed source, written in TypeScript, which uses a class as a simulation runner.
-This can be found at [src/lib/disperse.ts on GitHub](https://github.com/flmng0/flmng0.github.io/blob/main/src/lib/disperse.ts).

 ## About

 This was genuinely just created for the hero of the index page; I wanted some form of interaction.